 Members of the Loyola community most frequently interact with this group.
 Client Services manages office technology, classroom technology, and computer labs.
 It consists of the following three centers, each specializing in supporting Loyola's technology constituents.
 Select from the following to learn more about their unique services.
-The Director of Client Services is Peter Farrell.

 Office of Educational Technology (OET)

 The OET, led by Tracy McMahon, provides a bridge between you, the faculty, and the technology tools needed to help your students succeed.
 Our team consists of technology experts, instructional designers, and creative professionals here to help you use technology for the best educational outcome; enlightened and engaged students.

 Effective September 1, 2016, Enterprise Applications will be organized as a federated matrix.
 The primary responsibilities of the unit are to provide implementation services, enterprise application operational and technical support, web and portal technical support, business unit support, business unit relationship management, data reporting services and support, training, and enterprise application expertise to the University community.
 Enterprise Applications supports Ellucian Colleague, Ellucian delivered products for portal, reporting and admissions, custom integration with third party applications and tools and technical support and development for the external website and Ellucian portal technologies.

 Infrastructure designs, provides, and maintains computing and communications infrastructure for Loyola.
 The Infrastructure group supports these systems and services 24/7 x 365 and is led by Tom Podles.
 The broad range of services includes, but is not limited to:

 - A reliable, high speed network which provides communications for thousands of devices, both wired and wireless across all campuses.

 - A flexible, scalable, and reliable server based computing environment, including data backup, data center operations, and disaster recovery planning.